 My name is Lisa Troutner and I am the founder, gardener, food artist and photographer at Carmel Bella Farm.
-Our farm originated in the beautiful, coastal mountains of Carmel Valley, California where I shared my love for tomatoes and organic farming through local restaurant distribution and farmer's markets in the Carmel Valley Village.
-In 2016, I worked diligently with the agriculture department of Monterey County and to obtain organic certification for our farm.
-This certification was so very important to me, as it allowed me to legally share my passion for organic farming.
-In doing so, I hoped to spark awareness into our community in regards to the endless benefits of sustainable land management for the people and planet as a whole.
-I simultaneously was able to showcase that organic farming could absolutely provide, high yielding, beautiful and downright delicious fruits though the produce shared at our stand.
-One of the greatest gifts of farming with nature is being able to inspire others to discover the beauty in it all.
-We are now building a new farm in the panhandle of Idaho, on 10 acres of forest and pasture land implementing the same holistic land management as we did in Carmel Valley.
-We hope to obtain our organic certification for this farm in the near future.
+Our farm first originated in the beautiful, coastal mountains of Carmel Valley, California where I shared my love for tomatoes and organic farming through local restaurant distribution and farmer's markets in the Carmel Valley Village.
+In 2016, I worked diligently with the Agriculture Department of Monterey County to obtain organic certification for our farm.
+This certification was so important to me, as it allowed me to legally share my passion for organic farming.
+In doing so, I hoped to spark awareness into our community in regards to the endless benefits of sustainable land management.
+I simultaneously was able to showcase that organic farming could absolutely provide, high yielding, beautiful and abundantly delicious fruits.
+We are now working to obtain our organic certification for our farm in Northern Idaho.

-At Carmel Bella Farm, I hope to inspire others to live a more organic lifestyle and be an example that you can produce high yields, of beautiful produce through holistic farming and sustainable land management.
-I hope to tantalize taste buds through bold, exotic and beautifully delicious photography.
-I hope to support others in growing the most magnificent tomato garden they can imagine.
-I hope to guide others with growing techniques and provide some of the highest quality, rare, unique and beautiful seed varieties possible from our treasured collection.
-And I hope to inspire others to start their first garden, and to bring awareness adn excitement to the beauty and health provided by nature when you work with it and not against it.
+At Carmel Bella Farm, I hope to inspire others to live a more organic lifestyle and be an example showing that you can produce high yields of beautiful produce through holistic farming and sustainable land management.
+I hope to tantalize taste buds through bold, exotic and delicious imagery of the food we grow.
+I hope to support others in growing the most magnificent tomato garden they can imagine.... and I hope to inspire others to cultivate a beautiful garden and to grow the highest quality, rare, unique and beautiful seed varieties possible from our treasured collection.

-Let's support our bodies by eating high quality and consciously sourced foods, make choices that help support our environment and Mother Earth, and inspire the next generation to care for our planet, teach them to choose their food wisely, and to grow a garden... especially lots of tomatoes!
+Let's support our bodies and elevate our lives by eating high quality and consciously sourced foods and making choices that help support our environment and Mother Earth.
+Let's inspire the next generation to care for our planet, teach them to choose their food wisely and to grow a garden...especially with lots of heirloom tomatoes!

 Places we've been: